Claim your freebie!

 - take control, reduce anxiety & have more money in your pocket

 Christmas spending can really brings finances to the forefront of many people’s minds, and can cause heartache for many, but have you ever considered how your attitude affects your spending?

-Every time you look at the TV there are ads showing the “perfect” Christmas, then there is Black Friday madness and also kids pestering parents to buy them the latest gadgets, so that they can be the same as their friends.
-Is it any wonder that National Debtline research shows that 23% of Britons report that they feel under pressure to spend more than they might really like?
+Ads showing the “perfect” Christmas, start in October, then Black Friday sales lasting a fortnight and kids pestering parents to buy them the latest gadgets.
+Is that why National Debtline research shows that 23% of Britons feel under pressure to spend more than they want to?

 Think about your attitude

-To help you to change this cycle, think of someone you know who is good with money and think "what would ...............do?" when you are making a decision.
+To help you change this cycle, think of someone who is good with money and think "what would ...............do?" when you are making a decision.
 Simple, but it works.